 - Staff Occupational Therapist at the Hospital for Sick Children in Toronto (a world class teaching hospital)

 - Educator Hospital for Sick Children/University of Toronto Faculty of Medicine, School of Rehabilitation Medicine

 - Volunteer work with marginalized populations in 5 countries

 - Researcher in chronic neurological conditions, Queen’s University HELPSINC, LINC Study, MS Research Institute

 - Adjunct Instructor, Occupational Therapy Program, Queen’s University Faculty of Health Sciences, School of Rehabilitation Therapy

 - Co-founder Camp Awakening: summer camps and leadership programs for youth with disabilities

-Her approach focuses on collaborative home and community-based treatment for all ages including infants and children with sensory motor and/or sensory processing challenges, and clients of all ages who experience physical or mental health challenges.
+Her approach focuses on collaborative home and community-based treatment for all ages including infants and children with sensory processing disorder, and clients of all ages who experience physical or mental health challenges.
 Of particular interest is the use of aquatic therapy in the management of chronic conditions.
 Relevant publications include Learning Client-Centred Practice and Collaborating for Inclusion.
-Jasmin is a registered member in good standing with the Canadian Association of Occupational Therapists (CAOT), the College of Occupational Therapists of Ontario (COTO), and the Canadian Aquatics Leadership Alliance (CALA).
+Joan is a registered member in good standing with the Canadian Association of Occupational Therapists (CAOT), the College of Occupational Therapists of Ontario (COTO), and the Canadian Aquatic Rehabilitation Institute (CARI).